swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/08-SingleCell.md

 q()
 ```

-These plots provide the specific expression level of different marker genes and visualise the location of different marker genes across the different clusters.
+These plots provide the specific expression level of different marker genes and visualise the expression of different marker genes across the different clusters.
 Feel free to explore this dataset further.

 ![Violin\_pbmc](/images/rcav2/optional_violin.png)